 People differ in their values, or what is most important to them for building job satisfaction and fulfillment.

-Compared to most people, those working as an Administrative Judge tend to value Recognition, Achievement, and Working Conditions.
+Compared to most people, those working as an Administrative Judge tend to value Achievement, Recognition, and Working Conditions.

-Second, Administrative Judges strongly value Achievement.
+Most importantly, Administrative Judges strongly value Achievement.
 Occupations that satisfy this work value are results oriented and allow employees to use their strongest abilities, giving them a feeling of accomplishment.

 Lastly, Administrative Judges strongly value Working Conditions.
 Occupations that satisfy this work value offer job security and good working conditions.